lekt9/alBERT-launcher/README.md

 # alBERT-launcher

 Your AI-powered file launcher and search assistant.
 Think Spotlight or Alfred, but with the intelligence to understand what you're looking for.
+Press `Option (⌥) + Space` anywhere to start searching!

 ![alBERT-launcher Demo](demo.gif)